 I write this not only to comfort myself but to comfort many others who feel as I do.

-We all want a lover or a spouse who gets us, desires us.
+We all want a partner who gets us, desires us.
 We all want someone to love and to receive love from as well.
 In the meantime, as we wait for the Divine Universe to present that magical person to us, I suggest we love and honor our sexual solitude.

 Hope is an emotion worth getting lost in.